 Professor Li was reappointed a Director on 22 January, 2016.
 He obtained his degree of Doctor of Medicine from the University of Cambridge.
 Professor Li is the Emeritus Professor of Surgery of the Chinese University of Hong Kong.
 He is the Deputy Chairman of the Bank of East Asia Limited and a member of the Chinese People’s Political Consultative Conference.
 Professor Li was Professor of Surgery and Chairman of the Department of Surgery, Dean of the Faculty of Medicine and Vice-Chancellor at the Chinese University of Hong Kong.
 He was the Secretary for Education and Manpower, and a member of the Executive Council of the Hong Kong Special Administrative Region Government from 2002 to 2007.
-Professor Li was awarded a Gold Bauhinia Star in 2000.
-Professor Li is Council Chairman of University of Hong Kong.
-He is also Chairman of the Council for Sustainable Development of the Government of HKSAR.
+Professor Li was awarded the Grand Bauhinia Medal by the Chief Executive of the HKSAR Government on 30 June 2017, having previously been awarded the Gold Bauhinia Star in 2000.
+Professor Li was appointed Council Member of the Executive Council of HKSAR on 1 July 2017.
+Professor Li is also Council Chairman of University of Hong Kong, and Chairman of the Council for Sustainable Development of the Government of HKSAR.

-Ms Julie Phillips was appointed to the position of Chief Executive Officer on July 14, 2009 and was appointed a Director on May 7, 2010.
-She has a strong background in the biotech and pharmaceutical industry, having worked as the CEO and Director of start-up Australian biotechnology companies operating in the life sciences sector.
-Her technical background in clinical trials, regulatory affairs and pharmacoeconomic assessment/pricing of therapeutics was gained in multinational pharmaceutical companies with responsibility for market entry of new products in Australia and New Zealand.
-She was appointed Chairman of AusBiotech Ltd in October 2014, the peak biotechnology industry association in Australia.
+Ms Julie Phillips is Chief Executive Officer and a Director of BioDiem Ltd and Managing Director of BioDiem’s subsidiary, Opal Biosciences Ltd. She has a strong background in the biotech and pharmaceutical industry, having worked as the CEO and Director of start-up Australian biotechnology companies operating in the life sciences sector.
+Her technical background in clinical trials, regulatory affairs and pharmacoeconomic assessment/pricing of therapeutics was gained in multinational pharmaceutical companies.
+From 2014-2020 she was Chair of AusBiotech Ltd, the peak biotechnology industry association in Australia.

 Melanie Leydin holds a Bachelor of Business majoring in Accounting and Corporate Law.
 She is a member of the Institute of Chartered Accountants and is a Registered Company Auditor.
 She graduated from Swinburne University in 1997, became a Chartered Accountant in 1999 and since February 2000 has been the principal of chartered accounting firm, Leydin Freyer.
 The practice provides outsourced company secretarial and accounting services to public and private companies specialising in the Resources, technology, bioscience and biotechnology sector.
 Melanie has over 23 years’ experience in the accounting profession and has extensive experience in relation to public company responsibilities, including ASX and ASIC compliance, control and implementation of corporate governance, statutory financial reporting, reorganisation of Companies and shareholder relations.